ucr-ula/ucr-ula/README.md

 ### Updates

+- Sept.
+21, 2021: Things are chugging along!
+ULA help desk sessions will start in week 2 of Fall'21.
+Keep checking the calendar below for updates.
 - Aug.
 5, 2021: We are currently reviewing applications and expect to send interview invitations within the next few days.
 Thanks for your patience, and stay cool!

 ### Calendar